Mixing Oil Paints "Technique Guide"

 Wipe your palette knife off frequently to avoid cross-color contamination.

-Solvents, the artist's first choice is turpentine, it increases the fluidity of oil paints but makes the binder oil dry faster, while using clove oil as a solvent delays the dryness of the binder, as it delays the oxidation process.
+Solvents, the artist's first choice is turpentine, as it increases the fluidity of oil paints but makes the binder oil dry faster while using clove oil as a solvent delays the dryness of the binder, as it delays the oxidation process.

-Turpentine vapors also is intolerable to some artists, clove oil is much acceptable.
+Turpentine vapors also are intolerable to some artists, clove oil is much more acceptable.

 Binder, the main choice is Linseed oil, it dries to form a strong flexible film, it tends to be yellowish than Safflower oil film(takes more time to dry).

 "First, disperse the aggregated pigments, then adjust the consistency."

 When you’re using oil paints, you will notice that they require a lot of mixing! first, disperse the aggregated pigments, then adjust the consistency.
 Once you’ve got the right consistency by mixing with mediums or solvents, you’ll need to be prepared to mix your oils to get just the right color.
 Oils come in many different shades, but to paint like a master you’ll need to understand how to mix to achieve different colors.
 This helps with shading, blending, and giving your painting depth and dimension.
 For centuries great artists have been mixing oil paints to create the exact color they need, and there are a few principles to follow to help make sure that you achieve the hue you’re after.
 If not done properly, you may find yourself muddying your paints, struggling to get them light or dark enough, and simply wasting paint.

 When mixing your colors, try a test patch on your canvas.
 Many colors will look different on the canvas than they do on the palette, so before blending and shading it’s important to test your color to make sure it’s right.
 The last thing you want to do is commit to color by using it in great quantities when it’s not the right one!